extralit/extralit/argilla/docs/admin_guide/index.md

 # How-to guides

+>:warning: This page is currently under construction.
+Please check back later for updates.

 These guides provide step-by-step instructions for common scenarios, including detailed explanations and code samples.
 They are divided into two categories: basic and advanced.
 The basic guides will help you get started with the core concepts of Argilla, while the advanced guides will help you explore more advanced features.

 ## Basic